 Suzanne Woods Fisher

-With over one million copies sold, Suzanne Woods Fisher is a bestselling, award winning author of over 30 books, ranging from novels to children’s books to non-fiction.
-She is a Christy Award finalist, a Carol and Selah award winner, and a two-time finalist for ECPA Book of the Year.
-She writes stories that take you to places you’ve never visited—one with characters that seem like old friends.
+Carol award winner Suzanne Woods Fisher writes stories that take you to places you’ve never visited—one with characters that seem like old friends.
 But most of all, her books give you something to think about long after you’ve finished reading it.
-Suzanne lives with her very big family in northern California.
+With over one million copies of her books sold worldwide, Suzanne is the best-selling author of more than thirty books, ranging from non-fiction books, to children’s books, to novels.
+She lives with her very big family in northern California.